JesseVarGar/CMPS-3240-Hello-ARM/README.md

-# CMPS 3240 Lab: Hello, world!
+# CMPS 3240 Lab: Hello, World!
 ARM

 ## Objectives

 During this lab you will:

 * Code ARM64 (ARMv8-A) assembly language
-* Assemble and link assembly code
+* Assemble and link assembly code with `as` and `ld`
-* Use `gdb` to debug a binary program
+* Use `gdb` to debug a binary process

 ## Prerequisites

 This lab assumes you have read or are familiar with the following topics:

 * Difference between compiler, assembler and linker.
-Refer to Appendix A-1.
-Note that the book covers MIPS, and we will be using ARM for labs.
+Refer to Appendix A-1.<sup>a</sup>
+* Concept of CPU registers
-* CPU registers, register usage, load-store architecture.
+* Concept of load-store architecture
 * Use software interrupts to halt a program and print to the screen

 Please study these topics if you are not familiar with them so that the lab can be completed in a timely manner.